 Join a group or club where you can connect with other positive people who are determined to grow, improve, and expand.
-Good influence will inspire, motivate, and push you beyond your apparent limitations, and that is absolutely crucial for growth.
+A good influence will inspire, motivate, and push you beyond your apparent limitations, and that is absolutely crucial for growth.

 Seek An Accountability Partner Or A Coach

-Just be sure that person is mature, open-minded and someone whom you can trust with your personal matters without them being overly nosey, attached, sarcastic, or controlling.
+Just be sure that person is mature, open-minded, and someone whom you can trust with your personal matters without being overly nosey, attached, sarcastic, or controlling.

 Ideally, a more suitable choice is to invest in a wise and experienced Life Coach.